Unlucky-Life/ankimon/src/Ankimon/config.md

 - `Generation6` [True/False]
 - `Generation7` [True/False]
 - `Generation8` [True/False]
+- `Generation9` [True/False]

 Pokemon Gif Animations:
-You can decide if you want the Gif Animations in the anki reviewer (to use the gifs - you need to download them first unter "Download PokemonShowdown Sprites"
+You can decide if you want the Gif Animations in the anki reviewer - to use the gifs - you need to download them first unter "Download PokemonShowdown Sprites"
-- `Gif` [True/False]
+- `reviewer_image_gif` [True/False]

 - Sounds:
-You can decide if you want Pokemon Battle Cries in the anki reviewer if you first encounter them.
+You can decide if you want Pokemon Battle Cries in the anki reviewer.
 - `sounds` [True/False]

 - In Game Battle Sounds: